School Info

 THURSDAY

-The Green Team's tip of the day is - Chip and snack bags go in the trash.
+The Green Fun Fact of the Day is - plastic straws go in the trash.

 Today’s Clubs & Activities are as follows: